-Local Economic Development FACTOR STRENGTHS STRATEGIES WEAKNESSES STRATEGIES What do you have that you are good at?
+C Development FACTOR STRENGTHS STRATEGIES WEAKNESSES STRATEGIES What do you have that you are good at?
 What do you need to do to further improve what you are good at?
 What are you lacking and are not at?
 What do you need to do to change weakness into strengths?
 Systems Adopted IDP Functioning associations and forums in diverse sectors.
 LED& planning standing committee.
 LED Strategy in place Spatial development framework SPLUMA bylaws Capacity building Review LED strategy.
 Formalize and strengthen existing systems through municipal support.
-Lack of information flow Poor monitoring and evaluation Non -functioning Municipal Planning Tribunal Outdated LED strategies Non-existence of LED policies & town planning incremental implementation of SPLUMA
+Lack of information flow Poor monitoring and evaluation Non -functioning Municipal Planning Tribunal Outdated LED strategies Non-existence of LED policies &amp; town planning incremental implementation of SPLUMA

 FACTOR STRENGTHS STRATEGIES WEAKNESSES STRATEGIES What do you have that you are good at?
 What do you need to do to further improve what you are good at?
 What are you lacking and are not at?
 What do you need to do to change weakness into strengths?
 Gazetted building regulations LED forum SPLUMA Non functionality of relations between traditional authorities, traditional leaders & houses and committees that regulate rural land use.
 Lack of relations between the municipality and traditional leadership Policy development Conduct land value awareness campaigns.
-Benchmarking Collaborate with property developers & traditional authorities to conceptualize on land use maximization.
+Benchmarking Collaborate with property developers &amp; traditional authorities to conceptualize on land use maximization.
 Municipal engagements with land economists on property development Land Audit People Competent Senior Manager Competent Spatial Planning Competent LED Managers Good councillor-employee relations Capacity building Cascading of PMS to middle management and lower levels Internal control deficiency Absence of peace officers to enforce bylaws and compliance strategies for building control Non-implementation of plans due to budget constraints; Lack of commitment by stakeholders Lack of ownership of service delivery development initiatives.
-Internal control deficiency to enforce strategies for building control of plans due to budget constraints; Lack of commitment by stakeholders Lack of ownership of service delivery development initiatives.
-Strategies to make people accountable Sharing of experiences with other municipalities Have systems that respond to people's needs on the ground Oversight IDP must account to ward based plans Ward Based Planning progress report to be included in quarterly management meetings Partnership with sector departments • Organisational Arrangements Structural Reviewed organisational structure Experienced leadership in local government Put in relevant personnel.
-Strengthen the institutional culture.
-Review/revise organogram.
-Staff retainment measures Fear of bloated structure Overload resulting on low morale.
+Internal control deficiency Absence of peace of plans and compliance of peace Strategies to make people accountable Sharing of experiences with other municipalities Have systems that respond to people's needs on the ground Oversight IDP must account to ward based plans Ward Based Planning progress report to be included in quarterly management meetings Partnership with sector departments • Organisational Structur Arrangements Reviewed organisational structure Experienced leadership in local government Strengthen the institutional culture.
+Fear of bloated structure Overload resulting on low morale.
 Lack of service to our customers Inability to compete with financial incentives provided in other Municipalities Remove unnecessary posts from the structure Fill in vacant posts.
 Improve unit coordination.
 Improve revenue collection internally.